top of page

 Kevin Duggan, Trustee

-Former Erie County Dept. of Social Service Energy Programs; Owner, Family Tree Genealogical Research
+Former Erie County Department of Social Service Energy Programs/ Owner, Family Tree Genealogical Research

 Laura Fitzgerald, Trustee